NJDFan/fixed-point-math-notes/README.rst

 they represent.
 However, they can lead to overcomplication with real-world data, because often we know more about the data than just its representation.

-For instance, if a given ADC has an electrical range of +/- 1V, but we know that we are using only +/- 0.8V of it to allow for calibration margin, then we will never have the extremal values.
+For instance, if a given ADC has an electrical range of ±1V, but we know that we are using only ±0.8V of it to allow for calibration margin, then we will never have the extremal values.
 This may simplify downstream math.

 To keep track of this, we lightly cheat a notation from real-number set theory.
 A number R that can be anywhere from -1 to 1, including exactly -1 and 1, is denoted as [-1, 1].
 If that range were -1 to 1 **exclusive** of the end values, it's denoted as (-1, 1).
-And if -1 were legal but 1 were not, it would be [-1, 1).
+And if -1 were included but 1 were not, it would be [-1, 1).

 With real numbers, the difference between ] and ) is whether you can get exactly to that number, or merely infinitely close to it.
 For our notation, we